Overv/VulkanTutorial/en/03_Drawing_a_triangle/03_Drawing/01_Command_buffers.md

 Commands in Vulkan, like drawing operations and memory transfers, are not executed directly using function calls.
 You have to record all of the operations you want to perform in command buffer objects.
-The advantage of this is that all of the hard work of setting up the drawing commands can be done in advance and in multiple threads.
-After that, you just have to tell Vulkan to execute the commands in the main loop.
+The advantage of this is that when we are ready to tell the Vulkan what we want to do, all of the commands are submitted together and Vulkan can more efficiently process the commands since all of them are available together.
+In addition, this allows command recording to happen in multiple threads if so desired.

 ## Command pools